Angelo942/gdb_plus/README.md

 ```

 ## Fork
 You can set the debugger to spwn a new instance of gdb every time the process calls fork with `dbg.set_split_on_fork()`.
-The child will stop as soon as the process is created by fork, but will wait for the debugger to stop before creating the new object
+The child will stop as soon as the process is created by fork, but will wait for the debugger to stop before creating the new object.
+To allow gdb to attach to the second process though you need to set the ptrace scope to 0 (`$sudo nano /etc/sysctl.d/10-ptrace.conf`).

 ```py
 dbg = Debugger("http_server").set_split_on_fork()